GoogleChrome/web.dev/src/site/content/en/blog/speculative-prerendering/index.md

 While this is a browser feature, it can have observable effects from the point of view of the prerendered websites.
 For instance, APIs that may cause unexpected surprises are delayed until the user navigates to the prerendered web page (for example, text to speech from an invisible website).

 The potential impact on server resource usage is low, as prerendering from the [Omnibox](https://www.chromium.org/user-experience/omnibox/) only triggers on high-confidence suggestions.
 The server load increase should be negligible since the user **will** navigate to a vast majority of the prerendered web pages.
 Navigation requests triggered for prerendering or prefetch needs are distinguishable from regular navigation requests.
-Look for the <code>[Sec-Purpose: prefetch](https://chromestatus.com/feature/6247959677108224)</code>; prerender HTTP header or its predecessor <code>Purpose: prefetch</code> sent by Chrome 101 and earlier versions.
-You can then decide to reduce server load in peak season further or prevent prerendering or prefetching if these cause issues for your website.
+Look for the [<code>Sec-Purpose: prefetch; prerender</code>](https://chromestatus.com/feature/6247959677108224) HTTP header or its predecessor <code>Purpose: prefetch</code> sent by Chrome 101 and earlier versions.
+You can then decide to further reduce server load in peak season or prevent prerendering or prefetching if these cause issues for your website.
 The server can cancel the prerendering by responding with an HTTP error or without a response body, as described below:

 * Responding with 204 No Content implies that the server has acknowledged the prerendering request but is unwilling or unable to serve it for now.
 This is the recommended option.
 * Responding with 503 Service Unavailable implies that prerendering is not an available service.
 Any other HTTP response code in the 400s or 500s would have the same outcome of canceling the prerendering.